haileyok/dontshowmethis/README.md

 ## Architecture

 ```
-Jetstream → Go Consumer → LM Studio (LLM) → Labeler Service → Bluesky
+Jetstream → Go Consumer → Completions API (LLM) → Labeler Service → Bluesky
 ```

 1. The Go consumer subscribes to Jetstream and monitors replies to specified accounts
-2. When a reply is detected, it fetches the parent post and sends both to LM Studio
+2. When a reply is detected, it fetches the parent post and sends both to your completions API
 3. The LLM classifies the reply based on the system prompt
 4. Labels are emitted via the Skyware labeler service
 5. Labels are propagated to Bluesky's labeling system

 ## Prerequisites

-- [LM Studio](https://lmstudio.ai/) with a compatible model loaded
+- An OpenAI-compatible completions API endpoint (e.g., [LM Studio](https://lmstudio.ai/), OpenAI, or any other compatible provider)
 - A Bluesky account for the labeler

 ## Installation